Tunnel Mode and Transport mode - IPSec through Firewall VPN Tutorial

-Transport mode encrypts the data portion of the packet.
-It works between two different workstations running some kind of VPN software.
-Transport mode protects payload of packet and the high layer protocols.
-Transport mode leaves the original IP addresses in open clear text.
-Using transport mode the final destination is not a gateway or router, generally the host itself.
+Transport mode is commonly used between two different workstations running VPN software.
+Transport mode protects the payload of the packet and the higher layer protocols.
+Transport mode leaves the original IP addresses open in clear text.
+Using transport mode, the final destination never tends to be a gateway or a router like tunnel mode, but generally the host itself.
 Transport mode provides security to the higher layer protocols only.

 Further Reading